 Also, it will likely help Amazon’s fulfillment process if they’re not having to deal with massive removal orders from FBA sellers twice a year in the lead up to LTSF assessment.
 It’s going to be a big adjustment for us as FBA sellers, but it makes business sense for Amazon to go in this direction.

 In the long run, I think these changes will also help FBA sellers fine tune their sourcing methods and continue finding better and better (read: faster and faster) inventory to sell on Amazon.
-My number one suggestion for finding better inventory is learn to use the sales rank and price history data in the free tools Keepa and CamelCamelCamel.
-If you want some free training on these tools, check out these posts:
+My number one suggestion for finding better inventory is learn to use the sales rank and price history data found in the tool called Keepa.
+If you want some free training on how to read and understand Keepa graphs, click here.

 For more information about the upcoming fee changes, read your seller email or click here.

 The second main category of the recent Amazon email relates to how much storage space sellers can use in the FBA warehouses.
 Amazon is going to start using the Inventory Performance Index (IPI) for your seller account to determine your storage capacity in FBA warehouses.

 The IPI can be seen on your main Seller Central page towards the bottom right.
 You might need to expand the widget for Inventory Planning if you don’t automatically see your Inventory Performance Index.

 It’s not clear exactly how this index is calculated, but based on the clickable links within the widget, it likely has something to do with days in inventory, SKUs needing to be restocked, excess units, and SKUs with stranded inventory.